-Renovations underway at The Reservation - Port Arthur News
+Renovations underway at The Reservation - "It is an exciting time" - Port Arthur News

 Bergeron also said Hellas made extra repairs to the football field at no cost.

 “What we did find on the football field is that we had four soft areas,” he said.
-“That means the water gets under the rocks, through the plastic and that is not good.
+“That means the water gets under the rocks through the plastic, and that is not good.
 They fixed those areas for us and didn’t charge us.
 I think they are happy they are getting all of this work from us and are taking care of us.”

-The district contracted Hellas to make repairs at the middle school tracks as well.
+The district contracted Hellas to make repairs at the middle school tracks, as well.

 This is the second time the field has been replaced since the district made the switch from grass in 2007.

 The district sued FieldTurf shortly after the turf began to dislodge from the ground.
-In 2012, the district made a deal with Hellas, which is based in Austin to make repairs and have worked with them since.
+In 2012, the district made a deal with Hellas, which is based in Austin, to make repairs and have worked with them since.

 Faircloth said he is happy that the district supports the athletic program.